 Teaching the basic French skills to a young child

-Once you have the basic pronunciation and vocabulary down, then start doing repetitions with your children.
+Once you have the basic pronunciation and vocabulary down, then start doing repetitions with your kid.

 - Use French numbers whenever counting anything like climbing stairs,

 - Use French politeness at home (is there anything cuter than a English speaking child saying “Merci”?),